dwoffinden/cloudmusic/README.md

 [Netbeans](https://github.com/remeniuk/sbt-netbeans-plugin) and
 [Intellij](https://github.com/mpeltonen/sbt-idea) if you so desire.

-I highly reccomend that you change the credentials in `src/main/resources/org/bigdatapro/service/s3credentials.properties` to a new account, as the default account gets really slow as more people use it.
+I highly recommend that you change the credentials in `src/main/resources/org/bigdatapro/service/s3credentials.properties` to a new account, as the default account gets really slow as more people use it.